fortenforge/suggestions-for-running-a-puzzlehunt/README.md

 Testsolving not only allows other people to give you valuable feedback, but also proves that your puzzle is actually solvable.
 Writing teams for the MIT Mystery Hunt usually require that all puzzles that end up in the hunt receive two successful, independent, unspoiled testsolves.
 Depending on how many people you have available for testsolving, this might be a high threshold to match, but you should be very wary of including a puzzle in your hunt which has received no successful testsolves.

 If you have a lot of puzzles, puzzle authors, and testsolvers, it can be hard to manage the testsolving process.
-One of puzzlord's most useful features is that it allows testsolvers to independently find a puzzle that they are unspoiled on and testsolve it.
+One of Puzzlord's most useful features is that it allows testsolvers to independently find a puzzle that they are unspoiled on and testsolve it.
 It also forces testsolvers to writeup a report of their efforts which will get relayed back to the author and editor.

 It can be very hard to resist the temptation to interfere in an ongoing testsolving session for a puzzle that you wrote.
 Nevertheless, it's important to not intervene in any way to replicate the conditions that real solvers will be operating under in your hunt.
 If you must give a hint, try to emulate whatever hint-granting process you've agreed upon for your hunt (i.e. if you plan to have Y/N hints, allow testsolvers to ask you a Y/N question).